-There’s hope, however – human error due to data entry can be prevented with workplace automation.
-Sixty six percent of respondents in the 2017 Smartsheet Automation Report state that human error is one of the biggest problems automation can address in the workplace.
-By automating simple workflows, like budget approval requests or IT ticket requests, your organization can realize significant time savings.
+There’s hope, however: human error due to data entry can be prevented with workplace automation.
+Sixty-six percent of respondents in the Smartsheet Automation Report state that human error is one of the biggest problems automation can address in the workplace.
+By automating simple workflows, such as budget approval requests or IT ticket requests, your organization can realize significant time savings.

 Suboptimal Meeting Culture Wastes Time

-When days are packed with back-to-back meetings, merely keeping up with your inbox can feel like an insurmountable challenge, let alone carving out time to make space for deep thinking and creative work.
-Scheduled group brainstorms don’t count as a workaround, as research shows an alarming 63% of meetings have no planned agenda, resulting in meeting time dedicated to getting everyone up to speed, rather than collectively working through challenges or generating ideas.
+When days are packed with back-to-back meetings, merely keeping up with your inbox can feel like an insurmountable challenge.
+And forget about carving out time to make space for deep thinking and creative work.
+Scheduled group brainstorms don’t count as a workaround, as research shows an alarming 63% of meetings have no planned agenda, resulting in meeting time dedicated to getting everyone up to speed, rather than collectively working through challenges.

-There is hope.
-Organizations that have deployed a work management platform often use it to address meeting issues like agenda documentation, automate reminders on next steps and status reports, and even eliminate unnecessary status meetings.
-Imagine what your teams could accomplish if you were able to give back all of the time wasted on suboptimal meeting culture.
+Organizations that have deployed a work execution platform often use it to address meeting issues such as agenda documentation, automate reminders on next steps and status reports, and even eliminate unnecessary status meetings.

 The Bar Isn’t Raised Because of Email Overload

-While email can be an effective communication tool, it completely falls down when used for work like project or process management and often fails to keep the right people in the loop.
-Organizations that deploy a work management platform can address these inefficiencies, and automate some of the functions email is used for today, like reminders of upcoming milestones or requests for budget approval.
+While email can be an effective communication tool, it isn’t effective for work such as project or process management and often fails to keep the right people in the loop.
+Organizations that deploy a work execution platform can address these inefficiencies, and automate how they use email, such as reminders of upcoming milestones or requests for budget approval.
 In fact, the vast majority of workers expect this type of automation to help them be more efficient at their jobs.